 Computer Configuration\Administrative Templates\Windows Components\Windows Hello for Business \PIN Complexity

-When Windows Hello for Business is not in place and a user has a convenience PIN configured, the user is using a password stuffer, which does not have any of the security qualities of Windows Hello for Business.
-Password stuffers are convenience sign-in PINs and are controlled by the Turn on convenience PIN sign-in Group Policy setting.
+When Windows Hello for Business isn't in place and a user has a convenience PIN configured, the user is using a password stuffer, which doesn't have any of the security qualities of Windows Hello for Business.
+Password stuffers are convenience sign-in PINs.
+They are controlled by the Turn on convenience PIN sign-in Group Policy setting.

 Microsoft made this default behavior since Windows 10 Version 1607.
 The security offered by this default behavior can be decreased at the user's own discretion by enabling a convenience PIN.

 For more information, see Windows Hello for Business.